Geographic Information Systems (GIS)

 Partial List of Data Available from GIS

-All of the following data carries with it relevant attributes or information in database format; thus the data can be extracted and/or spatially analyzed for display purposes and/or for supplying a digital or hard copy report.
-In addition, BSB GIS has a Global Positioning System (GPS) with which the location of any feature(s) on the ground can be collected and entered into the GIS, and ultimately mapped and/or analyzed.
+The following data carries relevant attributes or information in database format; thus the data can be extracted and/or spatially analyzed for display purposes and/or for supplying a digital or hard copy report.

 - Ownership/Land records (by section) and appraisal data, mining claims